FirefoxMetzger/mcp_demo/README.md

 ## Cost

-Running this server 24/7 will cost about 1-2 beers per month in infrastructure costs.
+Running this server 24/7 will cost about 1-2 beers per month for infrastructure.
 I am happy to give you my code for free, but I can't give you a server or domain name to run this on.

 That said, the project has an intentionally small footprint that fits entirely into the GCP free-tier if you are eligible.
 The main thing you need to pay for